omakoto/evsniff-go/README.md

 # evsniff-go
-Evtest for all devices at once
+Evtest for all devices at once (w/ colors)

 ## Install